 Be prepared but go with the flow

-My final tip is to let your kids have whatever will make them happy in flight.
+My final tip is to let your kids have whatever will make them happy in flight (within reason).
 The airline staff will do whatever they can to cheer up a crying baby or toddler, so if they offer you an ice cream or a bar of chocolate for them, take it!
 It’s only for one day and if they’re happy, you’re happy.
 And don’t panic about other passengers if your little one is upset.
-We had so much support from passengers who were sympathetic to Eva’s cries and it really did bring out the best in people – it’s hard enough worrying about travelling with little ones as it is without worrying about what other people are thinking.
-We had strangers offering to walk her around, someone lent her an ipad and others pulled funny faces to make her laugh – it really made the whole things much easier.
+We had so much support from passengers who were sympathetic to our daughter’s cries and it really did bring out the best in people – it’s hard enough worrying about travelling with little ones as it is without worrying about what other people are thinking.
+We had strangers offering to walk her around, someone lent her an iPad and others pulled funny faces to make her laugh – it really made the whole things much easier.

 You can prepare as much as possible for the journey, but you can’t control how your child/children are going to feel on the day.
 Just remember, the flight will happen and you will get to the other side.
 If all goes well, it probably won’t be anyway near as bad as you’re expecting and parts of it might even be fun 🙂

-PS Did this list help?
+PS Did this list of tips for long haul travel with kids help?
 Have I included everything or is there anything you can’t travel without?
 I’d love to hear about it in the comments below.